Jatin-Hooda/Learning-projects/README.md

 # Learning-projects
-this is first git repository
+This is first Git Repository